-Under these provisions of the Residence Act, 16,338 persons were granted a Niederlassungserlaubnis in 2020.
-This is slightly higher than in 2019 (14,028) and represents a sharp increase in comparison to 2018 (1,807 persons).
-In 2021, the number increased even more, with 70,705 persons granted a permanent status.
-The sharp increase is likely caused by the high number of persons being granted refugee status in 2016, and who were then granted a permanent residence permit after five years.
+Under these provisions of the Residence Act, 40,810 persons were granted a Niederlassungserlaubnis in 2022, compared to 53,474 in 2021.
+This is still much higher than in previous years (in 2019, 14,028 persons were granted a permanent residence permit on this basis; in 2018 it was only 1,807 persons).
+The sharp increase in 2021 is likely caused by the high number of persons being granted refugee status in 2016, and who were then granted a permanent residence permit after five years.

 In both cases, the Niederlassungserlaubnis can only be granted if the BAMF has not initiated a procedure to revoke or withdraw the status.
 In general, the Niederlassungserlaubnis shall be granted as long as the local authorities do not receive a notification from the BAMF about the initiation of a revocation procedure.
-This approach had been introduced in 2015 in order to simplify procedures, since before that date the local authorities as well as the refugees always had to wait for a formal notification from the BAMF, regardless of whether the BAMF actually carried out a so-called "revocation test" or not.
-However, the initial precondition of a mandatory notification from the BAMF has been re-established in 2019 for all cases in which persons have been granted protection status in 2015, 2016 and 2017, as a consequence of an extension of the time-limits of the so-called "routine revocation procedures" for these cases (see below: Cessation and review of protection status).
+This approach had been introduced in 2015 in order to simplify procedures, since before that date the local authorities as well as the refugees always had to wait for a formal notification from the BAMF, regardless of whether the BAMF actually carried out a so-called 'revocation test' or not.
+However, the initial precondition of a mandatory notification from the BAMF was re-established in 2019 for all cases in which persons had been granted protection status in 2015, 2016 and 2017, as a consequence of an extension of the time-limits of the so-called 'routine revocation procedures' for these cases (see below: Cessation and review of protection status).
 Therefore, persons who were granted refugee protection between 2015 and 2017 and apply for a Niederlassungserlaubnis either after three or after five years of stay, now need a formal notification from the BAMF confirming that no revocation or withdrawal procedure is going to be initiated.